apache/yetus/asf-site-src/source/documentation/in-progress/precommit-buildtools.md

 # Global Variables

-* BUILDTOOLCWD
+## BUILDTOOLCWD

-    - This variable determines where the build tool's command (as returned by pluginname\_executor) should actually execute.
+This variable determines where the build tool's command (as returned by pluginname\_executor) should actually execute.
 It should be one of three values:

 * basedir  - always execute at the root of the source tree
-    * module   - switch to the directory as given by the module being processed
+* module   - (default) switch to the directory as given by the module being processed
 * /(path)  - change to the directory as given by this absolute path.
+This allows for custom directories to be created and used as necessary.
 If the path does not exist, it will be created.
 If /(path) is used, two special substitutions may be made:
   * @@@BASEDIR@@@ will be replaced with the root of the source tree
   * @@@MODULEDIR@@@ will be replaced with the module name

-  This allows for custom directories to be created and used as necessary.

-    The default is module.

-* UNSUPPORTED\_TEST
+## UNSUPPORTED\_TEST

-    - If pluginname\_modules\_worker is given a test type that is not supported by the build system, set UNSUPPORTED\_TEST=true.
+If pluginname\_modules\_worker is given a test type that is not supported by the build system, set UNSUPPORTED\_TEST=true.
 If it is supported, set UNSUPPORTED\_TEST=false.

 For example, the gradle build tool does not have a standard way to execute checkstyle.
 So when checkstyle is requested, gradle\_modules\_worker sets UNSUPPORTED\_TEST to true and returns out of the routine.

 # Required Functions

-* pluginname\_buildfile
+## pluginname\_buildfile

-    - This should be an echo of the file that controls the build system.
+This should be an echo of the file that controls the build system.
 This is used for module determination.
 If the build system wishes to disable module determination, it should echo with no args.

-* pluginname\_executor
+## pluginname\_executor

-    - This should be an echo of how to run the build tool, any extra arguments, etc.
+This should be an echo of how to run the build tool, any extra arguments, etc.

-* pluginname\_modules\_worker
+## pluginname\_modules\_worker

-    - Input is the branch and the test being run.
+Input is the branch and the test being run.
 This should call `modules_workers` with the generic parts to run that test on the build system.
 For example, if it is convention to use 'test' to trigger 'unit' tests, then `modules_workers` should be called with 'test' appended onto its normal parameters.

-* pluginname\_builtin_personality\_modules
+## pluginname\_builtin_personality\_modules

-    - Default method to determine how to enqueue modules for processing.
+Default method to determine how to enqueue modules for processing.
 Note that personalities may override this function.
 Requires two arguments: repo status and test desired.
 For example, in a maven build, values may be 'branch' and 'mvninstall'.

-* pluginname\_builtin_personality\_file\_tests
+## pluginname\_builtin_personality\_file\_tests

-    - Default method to determine which tests to trigger.
+Default method to determine which tests to trigger.
 Note that personalities may override this function.
 Requires a single argument: the file in which the tests exist.

 # Optional Functions

-* pluginname\_parse\_args
+## pluginname\_parse\_args

-    - executed prior to any other above functions except for pluginname\_usage.
+Executed prior to any other above functions except for pluginname\_usage.
 This is useful for parsing the arguments passed from the user and setting up the execution environment.

-* pluginname\_initialize
+## pluginname\_initialize

-    - After argument parsing and prior to any other work, the initialize step allows a plug-in to do any precursor work, set internal defaults, etc.
+After argument parsing and prior to any other work, the initialize step allows a plug-in to do any precursor work, set internal defaults, etc.

-* pluginname\_reorder\_modules
+## pluginname\_reorder\_modules

-    - This functions allows the plugin to (re-)order the modules (e.g. based on the output of the maven dependency plugin).
+This functions allows the plugin to (re-)order the modules (e.g. based on the output of the maven dependency plugin).
 When called CHANGED\_MODULES[@] already contains all changed modules.
 It must be altered to have an effect.

-* pluginname\_(test)\_logfilter
+## pluginname\_(test)\_logfilter

-    - This functions should filter all lines relevant to this test from the logfile.
+This functions should filter all lines relevant to this test from the logfile.
 It is called in preparation for the `calcdiffs` function.
 The test plug-in name should be in the (test) part of the function name.

-* pluginname\_(test)_calcdiffs
+## pluginname\_(test)_calcdiffs

-    - Some build tools (e.g., maven) use custom output for certain types of compilations (e.g., java).
+Some build tools (e.g., maven) use custom output for certain types of compilations (e.g., java).
 This allows for custom log file difference calculation used to determine the before and after views.

-* pluginname\_docker\_support
+## pluginname\_docker\_support

-    - If this build tool requires extra settings on the `docker run` command line, this function should be defined and add those options into an array called `${DOCKER_EXTRAARGS[@]}`.
+ If this build tool requires extra settings on the `docker run` command line, this function should be defined and add those options into an array called `${DOCKER_EXTRAARGS[@]}`.
 This is particularly useful for things like mounting volumes for repository caches.

     **WARNING**: Be aware that directories that do not exist MAY be created by root by Docker itself under certain conditions.
 It is HIGHLY recommend that `pluginname_initialize` be used to create the necessary directories prior to be used in the `docker run` command.

-# Ant Specific
+# Apache Ant Specific

-## Command Arguments
+## Ant Command Arguments

 test-patch always passes -noinput to Ant.
 This forces ant to be non-interactive.

-## Docker Mode
+## Ant in Docker Mode

 In Docker mode, the `${HOME}/.ivy2` directory is shared amongst all invocations.